Libensemble/libensemble/docs/overview_usecases.rst

 |

-An :doc:`executor<executor/overview>` interface is available for users to execute and monitor external applications in their user functions
+An :doc:`executor<executor/overview>` interface is available so user functions can execute and monitor external applications.

-Internally, libEnsemble's Manager maintains a NumPy structured array known as the :ref:`History array<funcguides-history>` to keep a global record of all passed data.
+libEnsemble's Manager maintains a :ref:`History array<funcguides-history>`,
-This array is returned to the user following the workflow.
+containing a global record of all passed data.
+This is returned to the user following the workflow.

 Example Use Cases
 ~~~~~~~~~~~~~~~~~
 .. begin_usecases_rst_tag

 Below are some expected libEnsemble use cases that we support (or are working
-to support) and plan to have examples of:
+to support):

 .. dropdown:: **Click Here for Use-Cases**